 Cooper Creek Recreation Area & Sea Creek Falls

 Continue driving on Hwy.
 60 a few miles beyond Deep Hole and you’ll come to the Cooper Creek Rec.
 Area.
 Turn off onto Forest Service Road 4 to access two creeks, Cooper Creek and nearby Mulky Creek, both perfect for trout fishing or wading.
 Or take the short hike to the double cascades of Sea Creek Falls.
 Visit the US Forest Service for details.

 Helton Creek Falls

-Stop by any Fannin County Chamber of Commerce Visitor Center for maps of waterfalls and water access points.
-Or download from the website here.
+Stop by the Fannin County Visitor Center (blueridgemountains.com) or Blairsville-Union County Chamber of Commerce (visitblairsvillega.com) for detailed maps of waterfalls and water access points in the area.
+You can also download the Blue Ridge Mountains App for more info.